An analytic calculus for intuitionistic belief: Introduction

 Artemov and Protopopescu's \cite{artemov} suggests that the two views can safely coexist once a good computational interpretation of epistemic states is given.
 Their starting point is thus a BHK interpretation of epistemic statements in which knowledge and belief are considered as (different) results of a process of verification.
 The general idea is that a proof of a (mathematical) statement is a most strict type of verification, and that verifying a statement is a sufficient condition for \emph{believing} it.
 At the same time, \emph{knowing} that a statement is true means, according to this intuitionistic reading, that this very statement cannot be false, since we have a verification of it.

 Hence, the proposed intuitionistic account of epistemic states validates a principle of ``constructivity of truth'' and of ``intuitionistic factivity of knowledge''

+The paper \cite{artemov} covers only axiomatic calculi and Kripke semantics for intuitionistic epistemic logics.
+However, besides the epistemic reading, a normal modality satisfying co-reflection -- i.e.~based on the same axiomatic calculus as discussed in~\cite{artemov} -- has shown relevant in programming by identifying the so-called applicative functors \cite{applicative}, which can be considered as intermediate objects between the Haskell type classes \texttt{Functor} and \texttt{Monad}.
+As a consequence, in \cite{litak} the logic of intuitionistic belief is thought of as a logic for applicative functors as well.

-The mentioned paper \cite{artemov} covers only axiomatic calculi and Kripke semantics for intuitionistic epistemic logics.
-Afterwards, the present author has given a formal analysis of the computational reading of intuitionistic belief in \cite{brogi}, where a \textbf{natural deduction} system $\mathsf{IEL}^{-}$ for the intuitionistic logic of belief is developed and designed with the intent of translating it into a functional calculus of $\mathsf{IEL}^{-}$-deductions.
+The present author has given a preliminary formal analysis of the computational reading of intuitionistic belief in \cite{brogi}, where a `minimalist' \textbf{natural deduction} system $\mathsf{IEL}^{-}$ for the intuitionistic logic of belief is developed and designed with the intent of translating it into a functional calculus for $\mathsf{IEL}^{-}$-deductions.

 In the same work, it is given a very quick proof of the strong normalization theorem for that very natural deduction calculus, and it is shown that the belief modality can be interpreted also as a specific pointed monoidal endofunctor on the syntactic category of $\mathsf{IEL}^{-}$-proofs.